MadDinosaur/ISEP-LAPR2/docs/SprintB/US3/US3.md

 # 5. Construction (Implementation)

-Considering the Sequence Diagram, the RegisterClientUI is responsible by showing and asking data to the Receptionist related
+Considering the Sequence Diagram, the RegisterClientUI is responsible by showing and asking data to the Receptionist related to the User, and also sends the information to the controller, which handles the User and Client creation and saving.

-*In this section, it is suggested to provide, if necessary, some evidence that the construction/implementation is in accordance with the previously carried out design.
-Furthermore, it is recommeded to mention/describe the existence of other relevant (e.g. configuration) files and highlight relevant commits.*

-*It is also recommended to organize this content by subsections.*

 # 6. Integration and Demo